neogeny/TatSu/docs/mini-tutorial.rst

 One rule per expression type
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Having semantic actions determine what was parsed with ``isinstance()`` or querying the AST_ for operators is not very pythonic, nor object oriented.
+Having semantic actions determine what was parsed with ``isinstance()`` or
+querying the AST_ for operators is not too pythonic, nor object oriented.
 It leads to code more difficult to maintain.
 It's preferable to have one
 rule per *expression kind* (something necessary if we want to build object
 models and use *walkers* or *code generation*).